egls/learning-rust/index.md

 ---
-title: Welcome to my blog
+title: Learning rust
 ---

+This site contains notes taken on the path to learn rust